Communication

 The 7 core active listening skills

 These are the habits I coach every new lead on.
-None of them require talent.
-They require attention and a little discipline.
+None of them require talent, formal skills training, or a natural gift.
+This active listening technique is really just an interpersonal skill built through reps.

 1. Give your full attention

 Close the laptop.
-Put the phone face down.
+Silence your phone and put it face down.
 Divided attention is the loudest signal that someone does not matter to you, and people read it instantly.

 If you genuinely cannot focus right now, say so and reschedule.
 Half-listening is worse than honestly pausing the conversation.